The Return of Marcos: Seven reasons why more Filipinos want them back

 The Filipino identity, which Imelda Marcos did her best to achieve, was used to make her a laughing stock.
 Guilty or not, most Filipinos saw it as demeaning and overkill.

-Filipinos love telenovelas, and the story of Marcos is full of drama.
-From rags to riches story and from Power to shame.
-The couple embodies what it meant to be a Filipino, and to destroy Marcos is to teardown the Filipino identity they built.
+Filipinos love telenovelas, and the story of Marcos is full of drama, from rags to riches story and from Power to shame.
+The couple embodies what it means to be Filipino, and to destroy Marcos is to tear down the Filipino identity they built.

 The memes “Let me educate you,” “brainwashed Marcos supporters,” and “stupid B.B.M. followers” were regarded as “self-righteous,” while Duterte and Marcos supporters became the underdogs.